New Studies Reveal the Health Hazard of Being Lonely and Living Alone

 “Reality Doesn’t Exist Without Relationship”

-However, the more I searched spiritually to understand personal fulfillment and the path to self-actualization, I was consistently pointed down the path of relationship.
+However, the more I searched spiritually to understand personal fulfillment and the path to Self-actualization, I was consistently pointed down the path of relationship.
 Furthermore, I struggled with the idea that being alone was not supposed to be part of my soul’s journey.
 My research in various spiritual texts kept confirming that I am a being who ONLY exists in the reality of relationships and this really messed with my mind.
 As such, I felt to be in a committed relationship would require me to give up certain things.
 For starters, I would have to give up a lifestyle I loved.
-Only now, after half a decade of being open-minded enough to allow something different to happen, do I understand that living within the devotion of a relationship isn’t giving up…it’s having it all.
+Only now, after a decade of being open-minded enough to stay in a relationship do I understand that living within the devotion of a relationship isn’t giving up…it’s having it all.

 Living within the Devotion of a Relationship Isn’t Giving Up . . .

 It’s Having it All!